 How can we prove such kinds of properties?
 Inductive proofs allow us to prove statements such as the properties above.
-We first introduce inductive sets, introduce inductive proofs, and then show how we can prove progress (the first property above) using inductive techniques.
+In the next lecture, We will first introduce inductive sets, introduce inductive proofs, and then show how we can prove progress (the first property above) using inductive techniques.